waldrain/waldrain.github.io/moniwonig.md

 ### <a name="todo-next"></a>todo next

+- fix crumbkiung front garden wall to street
+- cement closed the chimney hole in araceli's room
 - improve sauna door, add an entrance windfang
 - paint the insulation under the letterboxes and the NW corner staircase wall &ndash; dark pink paint